-• 41% of lake acres are impaired for one or more designated use.

-Invasive Aquatic Plants

-About 25% of lakes and ponds are categorized as impaired by aquatic invasive species.
+- Impairments 43+% of lake acres are impaired for one or more designated use. - Invasive Aquatic Plants -About 235% of lakes and ponds are categorized as impaired by aquatic invasive species.
 However, invasives are in fact much more widespread having been found in 133 lakes which constitute 74% of the total lake acreage in RI.
-This suggests the problems associated with invasives are likely to grow worse without additional management intervention.
+This suggests the problems associated with invasives are likely to grow worse without additional management intervention. - Pathogens Most lakes support designated recreational uses.

-Pathogens

-• Most lakes support the recreational uses.
 Elevated levels of pathogens have been found in 8 lakes located in urbanized watersheds.

-Nutrients

-- 36 lakes covering 2,251 acres exhibited elevated nutrients that can fuel algal blooms.
-This represents about 12% of total lake acres in the State. - 23 lakes and ponds were documented to have blooms of cyanbacteria, also known as blue-green algae, during 201X 2013.

-Toxics

-- Data availability is limited as toxics are not routinely monitored for in lakes and ponds. - Elevated mercury levels in fish tissues were found in 12.7 % of lakes acres.
-A large data gap exists with data unavailable for 83% of lakes acres tracked by DEM.
+These constitute less than 2 % of the total lake acreage in the state. - Nutrients 36 lakes covering 2,393251 acres exhibited elevated nutrients that can fuel algal blooms.
+This represents about 12% of total lake acres in the State; 23 lakes and ponds were documented to have blooms of cyanbacteria, also known as blue-green algae, based on data through during 20152.
+2013. - Toxics Data availability is limited as toxics are not routinely monitored for in lakes and ponds. - Mercury Elevated mercury levels in fish tissues were found in about 12.7 % of lake acres.
+A large data gap exists with data unavailable for 823% of lakes acres tracked by DEM.